Nolanrulesroblox/CLeditor-3.6/README.md

  </b>
  <br>
   <br> <br> <br>
  Script Updated by Nolan of NRRINC, Mainly for Self Purposes.
 Must Compliy with original author's CC.
-MIT and GPL V2, Check LICESNE file.
+MIT and GPL V2, Check LICENSE file.
   <br> <br>
  In no way, shape, or form is NRRINC or Nolan of NRRINC Holding any copyright.